wp-plugins/gravity-forms-addons/readme.txt

 ### Google Analytics Integration & Gravity Forms Widget

-This plugin integrates Joost de Valk's <a href="http://yoast.com/gravity-forms-widget-extras/" target="_blank">Gravity Forms Widget + Extras</a>, which includes:
+This plugin integrates Joost de Valk's <a href="http://yoast.com/gravity-forms-widget-extras/" target="_blank" rel="nofollow">Gravity Forms Widget + Extras</a>, which includes:

 * Track the referrer for the form submission using Google Analytics (adds referrer data and the search keyword[s] used to the notification emails.)
 * A Gravity Forms widget (see <a href="http://wordpress.org/extend/plugins/gravity-forms-addons/screenshots/" rel="nofollow">plugin Screenshots</a>)

-<small>Thanks to <a href="http://yoast.com">Joost de Valk</a> for functionality added to the plugin in version 2.1.0.</small>
+### Check out other Gravity Forms integrations:

+* <a href="http://wordpress.org/extend/plugins/gravity-forms-constant-contact/">Gravity Forms + Constant Contact</a> - If you use Constant Contact and Gravity Forms, this plugin is for you.

 #### Have an idea or issue with this Gravity Forms add-on plugin?